CryptoGnome/Bybit-Bot/README.md

 We also have a private discord channel for the BETA TESTERS here: https://discord.gg/4gBBGjz

-*Please message @cryptognome for the role to see the channels.
+*Please message @CryptoGnome#7769 on discord for the role to see the private BETA channels.

 Installation: